eeberhard/aica-api/schemas/controller-descriptions/README.md

 The `plugin` property is similar to the `registration` property of a component, and defines the unique name under which the controller plugin class is registered.

+### Inheritance

+The `inheritance` property is similar to components, but simplified in this schema to just reference the parent class by plugin name rather than allowing nested references.

 ### Control type

 The `control_type` property defines which joint command interface the controller will claim.
 If the control type is